dgoldman0/SAM/README.md

 We may find that the different partitions interacting with each other can create various patterns, act to reinforce each other, and alter each other in unexpected ways.
 Humans act differently in different environments, almost like different facets of our personalities come out.
 But what maintains what is said and thought within a given environment?
 Maybe it's subconscious resonance.

+### Communities of Digital Sentient Entities

+There is no need to run one instance of SAM, or to train each instance with the exact same initial training set.
+By running multiple instances of SAM, allowing them to interact with one another, and creating some initial diversity in thought, it would be possible to create a community.

 ### Reproduction

 Biological life reproduces, biologically, obviously.
 But our progeny is not just biological.
 We impart some of who we are to the next generation through culture.
 Indeed, as cultural beings, our influence on future generations is largely cultural, rather than biological.
 Digitally sentient entities would be able to impart who they are on future generations by training new entities.